jimeh/common-flow/common-flow.md

 that's preventing a new release from master.
-But if that proves to be a complicated task and you're short on time, a short-term release branch gives you a instant fix to the situation at hand, and let's you resolve the issues with the master branch when you have time.
+But if that proves to be a complicated task and you're short on time, a short-term release branch gives you a instant fix to the situation at hand, and let's you resolve the issues with the master branch when you have more time on your hands.

 About
 -----